jtakeshi/jtakeshi.github.io/_pages/research.md

 My work in hardware acceleration seeks to overcome these obstacles via bespoke hardware, utilizing in-memory computing to allow high parallelism and obviate the data transfer penalties seen in conventional architectures.
 * [Privacy preserving in-memory computing engine (Preprint)](https://arxiv.org/abs/2308.02648)
 * [Accelerating finite-field and torus FHE via compute-enabled (S)RAM (Published in IEEE Transactions on Computers in 2023)](https://ieeexplore.ieee.org/abstract/document/10202174/)
+* Initial implementation and design of Google's [Jaxite](https://github.com/google/jaxite) library, which implements Torus FHE on a Tensor Processing Unit.
 * [Algorithmic acceleration of B/FV-like somewhat homomorphic encryption for compute-enabled RAM (published at Selected Areas in Cryptography 2020)](https://link.springer.com/chapter/10.1007/978-3-030-81652-0_3)
 * [Computing-in-memory for performance and energy-efficient homomorphic encryption (published in IEEE Transactions on VLSI Systems in 2020)](https://ieeexplore.ieee.org/abstract/document/9179010/)

 (More papers forthcoming!)

-Homomorphic Encryption (not related to hardware acceleration) --
+Homomorphic Encryption (besides hardware acceleration works) --
 Since the original formulation of fully homomorphic encryption in 2009, a great deal of research has gone into taking FHE from a theoretical construction to practical deployment.
 My work joins this effort by helping to explore and improve software utility, performance, and real-world applications.